sourcegraph/handbook/content/editing.md

 If you want to upload a large file (such as a large image, video, or audio recording) and make it available in the handbook, upload the file to Google Drive and then get a shareable link to the file on Google Drive.
 Add that link to the handbook.
 Don't add large files to the handbook repository itself (because Git is not a good way to store large non-text files).

+## Adding redirects

+When you change the location of content in the handbook it's important to add a redirect rule so that old URL to the content will automatically take users to the new URL.

+To add a redirect rule edit edit the following file: `/_resources/assets/redirects`

+Redirect rules follows a simply syntax of: `from-path to-path 308`
+E.g. `/handbook/ce/support/ /handbook/support/ 308`

 ## Running a local preview handbook site

 > NOTE: This is optional.